ember-learn/cli-guides/guides/advanced-use/cli-commands-reference.md

     aliases: -E, --exact
   --yarn (Boolean) Use --yarn to enforce yarn usage, or --no-yarn to enforce npm
+  --pnpm (Boolean) Use --pnpm to enforce pnpm usage, or --no-pnpm to enforce npm
 ```

 ### `ember new`